 The germ-free mice started with low levels of three kinds of vitamin D — 25hydroxy vitamin D, 24,25 dihydroxy vitamin D, and 1,25 dihydroxy vitamin D — and with low levels of calcium and large amounts of FGF 23 in the bloodstream.
 After the microbiota was introduced, the mice continuously achieved normal vitamin D and calcium levels.
-The scientists likewise watched an underlying drop in FGF 23 levels before vitamin D standardized.
+The scientists likewise watched an underlying drop in FGF 23 levels before vitamin D was standardized.

-“this is only a preliminary step and a lot of work must be completed before researchers can say conclusively whether the findings on the microbiota and vitamin D may apply to humans.”
+“This is only a preliminary step, and a lot of work must be completed before researchers can say conclusively whether the findings on the microbiota and vitamin D may apply to humans.”

-“The changes in the microbiota might affect how much vitamin D a person can metabolize, or how the body metabolizes vitamin D, so there are implications, but it’s still early and that remains to be seen.”
+“The changes in the microbiota might affect how much vitamin D a person can metabolize, or how the body metabolizes vitamin D, so there are implications, but it’s still early, and that remains to be seen.”

-The authors of the study includes Stephanie A. Bora, former doctoral fellow at Penn State and currently post-doctoral research fellow in the Lung Institute, Cedars-Sinai Medical Centre, and Mary J. Kennett, professor of veterinary and biomedical sciences and director of the animal resource program; Philip B. Smith, director, metabolomics core facility and senior research associate, proteomics and mass spectrometry core facility, Huck Institutes of the Life Sciences and Andrew Patterson, associate professor of molecular toxicology and associate professor of biochemistry and molecular biology, all of Penn State.
+The authors of the study include Stephanie A. Bora, a former doctoral fellow at Penn State and currently a post-doctoral research fellow in the Lung Institute, Cedars-Sinai Medical Centre, and Mary J. Kennett, professor of veterinary and biomedical sciences and director of the animal resource program; Philip B. Smith, director, metabolomics core facility and senior research associate, proteomics and mass spectrometry core facility, Huck Institutes of the Life Sciences and Andrew Patterson, associate professor of molecular toxicology and associate professor of biochemistry and molecular biology, all of Penn State.

 Scientists reported their study in a recent issue of Frontiers in Immunology.